 click to hear audio Pat Danton reading the 1pm news on Radio Caroline, 18th June 1986.
 The voice at the beginning of the clip is Peter Philips.
 Our thanks to Hans Knot for the recording and to Wim Willems for bringing it to our attention (duration 2 minutes 11 seconds).

 Jeff Davis Jeff Davis The last DJ to join Laser-558, Jeff's first show from the North Sea was on 14th October 1985.
 He grew up in St Louis, Missouri and studied at the Broadcast Center of St. Louis.
 While he was at college, his parents moved to Tucson, Arizona.
 After graduating he joined them and got his first job in radio there, at 93.7 KRQ, where he worked with Blake Williams.
 Jeff recalls: “He was a part time DJ but had an engineering license.
 Somehow he heard about Laser early on and left to provide his engineering expertise to help put Laser on the air.
 A year later he returned and shared his stories and photos.
 It was good timing as I was looking for a new venture.
 His interesting tales intrigued me.
 He told me they were looking for new talent so I took the opportunity to send a demo tape.
 Within two months I was on my way to Laser.”
 Jeff was with the station until it closed down on 5th November 1985.
 He remembers the end of Laser-558: “Over a short period of time we lost five of our six generators.
 One morning one of our engines threw a rod.
 It was one of the loudest noises of crashing metal I have ever heard.
 We had to hand pump oil into the engine for hours.
 Each of us took turns pumping the lever up and down over and over again.
 When we were down to our last generator with no parts scheduled to arrive the captain made the tough decision to head to port.
 If that last generator had failed we would be dead in the water.
 You may recall the coverage of our ‘surrender’ on television.
 There were police boats, DTI personnel, and helicopters following us all the way in to Harwich port.
 The plan was to appear to be giving up but trying to secure parts and get right back out.
 When we arrived Customs agents boarded the ship and searched with their drug sniffing dogs.
 Nothing was found.
 When they were done they asked for each of our autographs.
 The next day when we met with the Immigration official after giving us a 30 day visa (rather gracious considering we were enemies of the government) he, too, asked for our autographs.
 It was an ironically humorous experience.
 We stayed in a hotel in Rochester, Kent for two weeks hoping for a chance to get back out.
 It never happened and we, sadly, were provided tickets to head home.
 After I got home I continued to work with KRQ but started doing more commercial production than on-air.
 After writing and producing for a number of years I took a job as Creative Director at an advertising agency in 2000.
 A year into it I was offered an on-air position I couldn't turn down.
 I stayed in radio for another seven years then got back into advertising by forming an agency with a friend.
 We were doing well until the recession hit.
 We hung on through 2009 but I ended up drifting on to my own doing voice work and production as JD Creative Services.
 I have since been working with CBS Radio, I did some audio engineering for NBC TV and continue to do voice work for cable TV, ad agencies, etc., while writing and producing commercials for radio.”
+He can also currently be heard on the new version of Laser558.
 (There is more information on Jeff's website.
 Many thanks to him for his assistance and this photo.
 There are more pictures from his time on Laser-558 here.)

 click to hear audio Jeff Davis on Laser-558, lunchtime on 2nd November 1985.
 This is an edited version of a recording posted by Vincent on the Internet Radiocafé, now known as the Radiotrefpunt (radio meeting point) forum.
 Our thanks to him (duration 3 minutes 56 seconds).